 Environmental – Most of the travel in our region is done in cars, and most of that is done alone.
 Riding the bus helps our region produce less greenhouse gases, better water quality, and improved health while still enjoying access to jobs, goods and services.

-Stagecoach operates two parallel and complementary transportation systems to achieve our goals.
+Tri-Valley Transit operates two parallel and complementary transportation systems in the Orange/Northern Windsor Region to achieve our goals.
 The Dial-a-Ride System provides seniors, people with disabilities and many others access to comprehensive transportation alternatives.
-The Fixed Route System connects passengers to employment and shopping centers.
+The Deviated Fixed Route System connects passengers to employment and shopping centers.

-Stagecoach is a division of Tri-Valley Transit, Inc., a 501(c)(3) non-profit organization.
+Tri-Valley Transit, Inc. (TVT) is a 501(c)(3) non-profit organization.
 Our funding is on average an 80/20 mix of public (state and federal grants) and private money.
-Stagecoach relies upon the generous support of individuals, businesses, towns and philanthropic organizations to supplement the public grants, as well as to provide the local match required to draw down these grants.
-Every $1 donated to Stagecoach unlocks $4 of federal and state money.
+TVT relies upon the generous support of individuals, businesses, towns and philanthropic organizations to supplement the public grants, as well as to provide the local match required to draw down these grants.
+Every $1 donated to TVT unlocks $4 of federal and state money.

-Stagecoach operates two parallel and complementary transportation systems.
+TVT operates two parallel and complementary transportation systems in the Orange/N. Windsor Region.

 - The Dial-a-Ride System takes elders and persons with disabilities, Medicaid-eligible residents and many other vulnerable populations to medical services, work, grocery stores and meal sites.

-- The Stagecoach Bus System is made up of eight different bus routes throughout Central Vermont and the Upper Valley.
+- The TVT Bus System is made up of 13 different bus routes throughout Central Vermont and the Upper Valley.